ssyuen/Nile/README.md

 ## Execution

-- To start the server run `./start.sh`
+- To start the server, make sure you have done `pipenv shell` in the top-level directory of nile, and run `./start.sh`

 ## Installation